-How Many Kids Do Prince Harry & Meghan Markle Want?
-They're Hoping To Expand Their Family Soon
+Prince Harry & Meghan Markle Could Be Expanding Their Family Very Soon

 They haven't even tied the knot yet, but Prince Harry and Meghan Markle are ready to get things (literally) popping.
 The soon-to-be royal husband and wife definitely want to expand their family, but how many kids do Prince Harry and Meghan Markle want?
 The two will tie the knot in their upcoming royal wedding on May 19, and they've made it clear they already have serious cases of baby fever.

 Although Prince Harry and Meghan have yet to throw out a specific number regarding exactly how many children they plan on having, they've teased that they'll definitely want to try for more than one or two.
 The biggest giveaway was at the end of March, when the two were spotted eyeing baby products at a young entrepreneur event in Ireland, according to Today.